alphaeadevelopment/retro-tool/docs/UserGuide.md

 # Retrospective Tool

 ## Install
-Either install the server locally (see [here](https://github.com/alphaeadevelopment/retro-tool/blob/master/docs/README.md)) for instructions or use the
+Either [install and run the server on your local machine](https://github.com/alphaeadevelopment/retro-tool/blob/master/docs/README.md) or use the
 [free hosted service](https://retro-tool.herokuapp.com/).

-_IMPORTANT: Please note that no assurances are given or implied with regards to the resilience or security of data on the hosted service.
-Sessions with no connected participants are frequently purged in order to keep the size of the data store within the hosted platform's free tier_
+_IMPORTANT: No assurances are made in respect of either the resilience or the security of data submitted to the hosted service.
+Although the hosted service does persist session data in a mongo database, it will periodically sweep and purge any sessions that have no connected users.
+This is to ensure that the size of the datastore remains within free usage limits._

 ## Start a new session
 Click the 'Host new session' link and enter your name when prompted.